-The garment manufacturing industry is shifting geographically, from China to Southeast Asia and ever-increasingly into South America.
+A massive geographic shift is underway in the garment manufacturing industry.
+China, once a magnet for overseas manufacturing, is swiftly being replaced by Southeast Asia and South America.
 While this is an industry that is changing in locale and magnitude (the number of registered manufacturing enterprises is on the rise, as is the value of total garment exports in most of these regions), garment manufacturing, as a whole, is still rife with sexual abuse, physical dangers, and slavery for those working within it - and increasingly growing profits for Western retailers tied to it.

-The garment and textile manufacturing sector similarly continues to fall short in terms of ethical, sustainable manufacturing and many of the publicly-facing initiatives and consumer-friendly narratives are doing little to help solve these problems.
-On the sixth birthday of The Fashion Law, we take an in-depth look at two of the site's most highly-covered topics: The state of manufacturing that supports not only fast fashion retailers but many brands that occupy higher positions/higher price points within the fashion industry, and the impact that this industry has on female laborers.
+The garment and textile manufacturing sector similarly continues to fall short in terms of ethical manufacturing and many of the publicly-facing initiatives and consumer-friendly narratives are doing little to help solve these problems.
+We take an in-depth look at two of the site's most highly-covered topics: The state of manufacturing that supports not only fast fashion retailers but many brands that occupy higher positions/higher price points within the fashion industry, and the impact that this industry has on female laborers.

-The garment manufacturing and textile industries in much of Southeast Asia – the site of many of the world’s manufacturing capitals – lacks well-established legal protections and standards that weigh in favor of fairness and transparency both for laborers and the environment, alike.
+The site of many of the world’s manufacturing capitals, Southeast Asia’s garment manufacturing and textile industries lacks well-established legal protections and standards that weigh in favor of fairness and transparency both for laborers and the environment, alike.
 The existence of such informal labor sectors, coupled with the gender-specific vulnerabilities that garment factory owners and operators prey upon, make it so that women are provided with employment opportunities, but not without falling victim to an array of abuses.

 Historically, apparel manufacturing has been one of the most female-dominated industries in the world.
-As a result, it has provided unskilled women with jobs and incomes that they otherwise might not have been able to achieve.
+At present, over 75 percent of individuals working in the global garment manufacturing supply chain are women, according to the Clean Clothes Campaign.
+As a result, it has provided women with jobs and incomes that they otherwise might not have been able to achieve.

 However, apparel manufacturing in Bangladesh, India, Thailand, Vietnam, Cambodia, and Pakistan, is consistently plagued with harsh conditions that include long hours; low and inconsistent pay; verbal, physical and sexual harassment and abuse; and violations of health, safety and labor standards.
-This reality demands discussion about how women manufacturers are not only entitled to employment, but that such employment should not come at the expense of the observation of legal labor practices (at least in terms of Western law) and ethics concerns, safety standards, and an absence of gender discrimination.
+This reality demands discussion about how women manufacturers are not only entitled to employment, but that such employment should not come at the expense of the observation of legal labor practices (at least in terms of Western law) and ethics concerns, safety standards, and an absence of gender discrimination (Note: Women in the supply chain are routinely paid only 60 percent of what men are).

 Moving Into and Out of China